Introduction and Background

 Saving your own seeds can be a cost-effective way to access crop seed for future planting and to help maintain the planet’s plant biodiversity.
 Whether you plant your own saved seeds, give them away to friends and neighbors, or distribute them through your organization, the ability to effectively harvest, clean, prepare, dry, and store seeds is important to help maintain seed germination and viability.
 This note will focus on the importance of drying seeds to proper seed moisture content, and will provide details about two low-cost seed dryers that we have built and use at the ECHO Asia Impact Center Seed Bank.

-- Orthodox seeds are tolerant to desiccation and are storable in this condition.
+- Orthodox seeds are tolerant to desiccation and are storable in

 - Recalcitrant seeds lose germination capacity rapidly when exposed to dry air, in most cases within ten days of harvest.